holtchris900-code/Dispatch-ai/LAUNCH_CHECKLIST.md

 # Launch Checklist — From This Code to a Live Website

 Written for a non-technical founder.
-No command-line skills required except one optional step near the end (flagged clearly below), which you can hand to a freelance developer for a quick, cheap task if you'd rather not do it yourself.
+No command-line skills required anywhere in this checklist.

 ## Step 1 — Get your AI API key